latolukasz/beeorm-doc/docs/guide/flusher_cache_setters.md

 INSERT INTO CategoryEntity(Name) VALUES("Cars");
 ```

+This results in only one request to Redis:

 ```redis
 DEL hdkfusd:3 total_categories
 ```

-As you can see only one request is send to Redis - both keys are removed at once.

-You can use flush cache setters to group many changes in cached and execute them in the most optimal way.
+Using the `Flusher` cache setters allows you to group multiple changes to the cache and execute them in an optimal way.
 For example:

 ```go
 flusher := engine.NewFlusher()